 Cost of the English language tests in the UK

-I just Googled for prices (April 2019) and these were the prices I found, so it looks like they are pretty similar:
+I just Googled for prices (November 2019) and these were the prices I found:

 - PTE costs £155

 - IELTS prices vary between centres but cost £162 – £180

 Half the battle is knowing what to expect in the English language test and training your mind to provide the answers they are looking for.
 This only comes from lots of exam practice.
 Please do not assume you can pass the English language requirements for Australian immigration without putting in some work.
 It’s not something to be scared about – you just need to decide which is best for Australia – IELTS or PTE – and work to prepare for it.
 Then you can get your Australia visa confirmed as quickly as possible.

 Ask the audience: Do people prefer the IELTS or PTE for Australia PR visas?

 I asked my Facebook group for their thoughts on the English language test along with any pro tips or thoughts they wanted to share about their experience with the IELTS for Australia or the PTE for Australia.
 Here’s what they said:

 I took the IELTS general in Liverpool uni in September last year and managed a pass first time.
 I did worry about this given the issue of questions and answers not really reflecting how we are taught/learn in the UK.
 However, once I realised that how you answer is the way to approach it I found the online tutorials you get plus Ieltsliz on YouTube and her approach to writing letters in the format required I found it ok.
 I would defo recommend the revision.
 Anyone who thinks they can do it without doing some revision is either not taking it seriously or has money to burn.